open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 Once you officially become a virtual intern, you will receive email invites to become GitHub organization members of [open-learning-exchange](https://github.com/open-learning-exchange), [ole-vi](https://github.com/ole-vi), and [treehouses](https://github.com/treehouses).

 **Now you should work on OLE's repositories instead of your own forked repositories, the workflow will be [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)**.
 Note that this will give you the ability to make bigger mistakes - so make sure you always double check what branch you are working on.
-Remember to commit often and create pull request early, so other virtual interns could look at your code and make sure you are on the right track at early stage.
+Remember to commit often and create pull request early, so other virtual interns could look at your code and make sure you are on the right track at an early stage.

 You will now have the ability to review, close, and merge pull requests and issues.

-Once you have accepted your invitation, mark yourself as public at the [list of OLE contributors.](https://github.com/orgs/open-learning-exchange/people)
+Once you have accepted your invitation, mark yourself as a public member in the [list of OLE contributors.](https://github.com/orgs/open-learning-exchange/people)

 ### Reviewing Pull Requests and Issues